mailslurp/mailslurp-client/docs/interfaces/pagewebhookprojection.md

 # Interface: PageWebhookProjection

 Paginated webhook results.
 Page index starts at zero.
 Projection results may omit larger entity fields.
-For fetching a full inbox entity use the projection ID with individual method calls.
+For fetching a full entity use the projection ID with individual method calls.

 **`export`**